There are many different elements that can influence the functionality of an intranet … and many people don’t know where to start.

 9. Vibrant colors.

 Color can very effective when properly incorporated into your intranet homepage.
-Vibrant colors will make mundane content seem interesting and appealing, and it will also elevate great content to a new level.
-When properly configured, color can have a huge impact on the overall look and feel of your intranet homepage.
+Vibrant colors will make mundane content more appealing and make your intranet a greater source for employee engagement.
+When properly designed, color can have a huge impact on the overall look and feel of your intranet homepage.

 Every intranet comes with its own set of goals, but one of the most common is to increase the functionality and fluidity of communication.
-When communication between employees is uninhibited, everything simply “works.”
-A common mistake is omitting chat and instant messaging from the intranet homepage.
-Instead, keep intranet chat front and center to ensure communication issues never come into play.
+When communication between employees is uninhibited, it is easier to work together successfully.
+A common mistake is restricting chat and direct messaging from the intranet homepage.
+Instead, keep intranet chat front and center for easier communication.

 11. Constant improvements.